Arkas Spor

 Arkas Spor is a professional volleyball team based in İzmir, Turkey.
 It plays in the Turkish Men's Volleyball League and in the CEV Champions League.

 The Körfez Sports Club began competing in the 2nd volleyball league in the 1999-00 season.
 In 2001 it became the Saint Joseph Sports Club and in 2003 it was renamed Arkas Saint Joseph.

 The club's name was changed to Arkas Sports Club at the Board of Directors meeting in May 2005.
 The club's primary sports branch is volleyball, but it is also active in sailing and bridge.

 Arkas Sports Club is a young club that aims to increase the number of sports branches in which it participates every year.

 Mission

-To make a contribution to the development of Turkish sports and to help raise up the next generation of healthy sports enthusiasts, people that will be good examples for society.
-Operating with this goal in mind, our club's goal is to build a strong base of players by discovering young talent in İzmir and in Turkey, train players so that they can play for Turkish National Teams at the highest level and to revive the love of volleyball, which has begun to decline.
+The club aims to contribute to the development of Turkish sports and to help nurture the next generation of healthy athletes who can serve as positive role models for society.
+Operating with this goal in mind, the club's goal is to build a strong base of players by discovering players in İzmir and in Turkey, train players so that they can play for Turkish National Teams at a high level and to drive interest in volleyball.